 While Incoterms have been around for decades, in September 2019, the ICC published Incoterms 2020, the first update to the rules since 2010.
 They came into effect on Jan.
 1, 2020.

 For each of the 11 Incoterms, the buyer and seller have specific obligations.
 As an exporter, you need to understand these in detail.
 While the ICC offers a brief overview on its website, we’ll take a closer look at each term in detail, starting today in the first in a four-part blog series.

 Discover the dos and don’ts for setting up international contracts to protect your business, as you grow internationally.

 The first Incoterm I want to highlight is EXW or “Ex Works.”
 This term describes when the exporter (seller) will make its goods available to the buyer at an agreed-upon location.
 In other words, this is when delivery happens.

 The seller is responsible for any costs associated with packaging the goods and must mark the goods in a manner appropriate for their transport.
-Once the goods have been delivered, the buyer must provide the seller with appropriate evidence that they have been received.
+Once the goods have been delivered, the buyer must provide the seller with appropriate evidence that they’ve been received.
 It’s important to note that at this point, the buyer is responsible for all risks of loss or damage to the goods.

 It’s all in the details

 On the date of the scheduled pickup, the seller places the goods in front of loading bay No. 1 of their warehouse at 4 p.m.
 But when the buyer arrives on Jan.
-16, 2020 at 1:45 p.m., he can’t get access to the specified loading bay because the fire department is onsite trying to put out a truck fire.
+16, 2023 at 1:45 p.m., they can’t get access to the specified loading bay because the fire department is onsite trying to put out a truck fire.
 The truck was delivering flammable gas tanks used by the forklifts in the exporter’s warehouse.
 The goods the buyer was there to pick up have been completely destroyed because they’ve been sitting in the loading bay since the previous day.

 In my next blog post on Incoterms 2020, I’ll discuss the FCA rule.